moding-il/bizdoc.core/README.md

 You can manually edit the configuration file, providing the changes confirm with the attached JSON schema.

-BizDoc objects may have a fromt-end Angular component, in which case, the backend class is coupled with the front-end component by annotating it with the \[Template()\] attribute.
+BizDoc objects may have a front-end Angular component, in which case, the backend class is coupled with the front-end component by annotating it with the \[Template()\] attribute.
 The Angular component needs to be decorated with the @BizDoc() attribute with a matching value.

 BizDoc objects accepts .Net Core services using Dependency Injection (DI).
 It provides several built-in services you can consume.

 BizDoc user interface is aligned with Material Design guidelines, using the [Angular Material](https://material.angular.io/) library.
 Consult Angular Material documentation on how to use components.

 BizDoc database can be one of SqlServer, MySQl or Oracle.
 The BizDoc database objects are created in the \[BizDoc\] schema.
-Commonly, developers creates their own database context to access database tables.
+Commonly, developers create their own database context to access database tables.
 Refer to .Net Core [EF](https://docs.microsoft.com/en-us/ef/core/get-started/index) on how to create and maintain Entity Framework contexts.
 To access BizDoc database objects using EF, use the `Store` service, from *BizDoc.Core.Data* namespace.

 ## Configuration

-BizDoc behaviour is set in _startup.cs_.
+BizDoc behavior is set in _startup.cs_.
 You first register BizDoc services using AddBizDoc(), and then consume it using UseBizDoc().
 BizDoc configuration includes licensing and messaging.

 Configure SMTP for outgoing mailing.